webmakaka/gitops.ru/website/04-books/01-gitops/01-gitops-cookbook/06-cloud-native-cicd/01-tekton/08-using-tekton-triggers-to-compile-and-package-an-application-automatically-when-a-change-occurs-on-git.md

 layout: page
 title: GitOps Cookbook - Cloud Native CI/CD - Tekton - Using Tekton Triggers to Compile and Package an Application Automatically When a Change Occurs on Git
 description: GitOps Cookbook - Cloud Native CI/CD - Tekton - Using Tekton Triggers to Compile and Package an Application Automatically When a Change Occurs on Git
-keywords: GitOps Cookbook - Cloud Native CI/CD, Tekton, Using Tekton Triggers to Compile and Package an Application Automatically When a Change Occurs on Git
+keywords: books, gitops, cloud-native-cicd, tekton, Using Tekton Triggers to Compile and Package an Application Automatically When a Change Occurs on Git
 permalink: /books/gitops/gitops-cookbook/cloud-native-cicd/tekton/using-tekton-triggers-to-compile-and-package-an-application-automatically-when-a-change-occurs-on-git/
 ---